duduscript/pl0-compiler/README.txt

 And it is a pl0 compiler.

-If you find there are bugs,please inform me!
+If you find bugs,please inform me!
 My email: duduscript@outlook.com

 If you like it,please star it!  ^.^